-CJ plc, a UK-based insurance broker, transacts business directly with customers as well as with other insurance brokers.
+CJ plc, a UK-based insurance broker, deals with both direct and wholesale clients.
 It also operates delegated authority schemes on behalf of insurers.

 Explain the duties imposed on CJ plc, with use of appropriate diagrams, by the law of agency in two of the following three roles: